OctopusDeploy/docs/src/pages/docs/getting-started/first-kubernetes-deployment.md

 You have the option to fill out a short survey.
 This helps our team learn about the technologies our customers are using, which guides the future direction of Octopus.
 It should only take about 30 seconds to complete.

-4. Click **SUBMIT**, and you will be taken to your project.
+4. Click **SUBMIT**, and you'll be taken to your project.

 :::figure
 ![Octopus Deploy interface displaying a questionnaire](/docs/getting-started/first-kubernetes-deployment/survey.png)
 :::

 ## Create deployment process
-The next step in the journey is to create your deployment process.
+The next step is creating your deployment process.
 This is where you define the steps that Octopus uses to deploy your software.

 1. Click **CREATE PROCESS** to see the available deployment steps.